You asked me, “Why did you stay?” When you should be asking me how the hell I stayed alive!

 What I know now is the earth’s angriest rumbles make the highest mountains rise.
 With this courage we’ve found, we will rise a thousand more times.

-It’s the social stigma, the shame and the blame and the fear of naming names that keep us answering, “Why did you stay?”
+It’s the social stigma, the shame, the blame, and the fear of naming names that keep us answering, “Why did you stay?”
 When you should be asking me how the hell I stayed alive!

 I never got the whole label of domestic violence survivor, but I get it now.
 Because when you make it out alive, you earn the right to say I survived.
 I was the 24 and I’m not anymore but in the 11 minutes it took me to give you this speech, that number has grown to 264.